-The Authority accepted Application A1227 which seeks to permit a new source microorganism, being alpha-arabinofuranosidase from a genetically modified strain of Trichoderma reesei containing the alpha-arabinofuranosidase gene from Talaromyces pinophilus.
-The Authority considered the Application in accordance with Division 1 of Part 3 and has prepared a draft variation - the Food Standards (Application A1227 - Alpha-arabinofuranosidase from GM Trichoderma reesei as a processing aid) Variation.
+The Authority accepted Application A1245 which seeks to amend the Code to permit an additional use of the enzyme, alpha-glucosidase (α-glucosidase) from a genetically modified (GM) strain of Trichoderma reesei containing the α-glucosidase gene from Aspergillus niger, as a processing aid in brewing of beer.
+The Code currently permits this enzyme to be used as a processing aid in the manufacture and/or processing of certain foods but not including beer, subject to the condition that the maximum permitted level or amount of this enzyme that may be present in the food must be consistent with good manufacture practice (GMP).
+The Authority considered the Application in accordance with Division 1 of Part 3 and has prepared a draft variation - the Food Standards (Application A1245 - Alpha-glucosidase from GM Trichoderma reesei as a processing aid in brewing) Variation.